-Close to 13 million Americans received social security disability benefits in 2016.
+Close to 70 million Americans received social security benefits in 2021.
 Although the precise numbers are unknown, the percentage of Americans who received benefits due to disability fraud is extremely low.
 But it does happen, and there are stiff penalties for those who are caught attempting to defraud the system.

 What is Social Security Disability Fraud?

 Social security disability fraud is any attempt to obtain benefits you would not be entitled to receive but for the fraudulent action.
 There are many ways to commit fraud, either alone or in conjunction with one or more people – even with an SSA representative.
 Below are five examples of actions that the SSA considers fraudulent.

 - Lying on your SSD benefits application.
 In the income section of her SSD benefit application, Sharon listed her monthly income as double what she actually earns.
 This is fraudulent, because Sharon’s intent was to increase her monthly benefit amount.
 Purposely misstating any information on your benefits application.

 - Falsifying medical records.
 Sharon’s friend is a doctor.
 Together they created false medical records to make Sharon’s disability, and its effect on her ability to work, seem worse than it is.
 Both Sharon and her friend committed fraud, and each will be subject to penalties.

 - Failure to notify the SSA of changes to your medical condition.
 Sharon was approved for SSD benefits because her kidneys were failing, and she received dialysis three times a week.
 Sharon subsequently underwent a kidney transplant and no longer requires dialysis.
 Because SSD recipients are required to immediately notify the SSA of changes in their medical condition, good or bad, Sharon’s failure to report the change in her medical condition is fraudulent, especially if the change would make her ineligible for continued benefits.